Learning and Design (M.Ed.)

 Department faculty come to Peabody College with years of experience in the classroom and a commitment to research that supports student learning.
 Current faculty research the design of learning environments, responsive curriculum design, and family and community engagement in the schooling process, among other topics.

-- Assistant Professor, Mathematics Education, Department of Teaching and Learning
+- Assistant Professor of Mathematics Education and the Learning Sciences, Department of Teaching and Learning

 - Professor, Science Education, Department of Teaching and Learning